The President's Pleasure (Singapore): Stephen Lee Hock Khoon and Ringo Lee Chiew Chwee (1971)

 On 29 December 1971, ten people aged between 16 and 34 were involved in the triple killings of a businessman cum gold bar smuggler and his two assistants after robbing them of 120 gold bars worth $500,000.
-The businessman, 55-year-old Ngo Cheng Poh, along with his assistants - 57-year-old Ang Boon Chai and 51-year-old Leong Chin Woo - were found dead in a jungle by conscript soldiers training near the area.
+The businessman, 55-year-old Ngo Cheng Poh, along with his assistants—57-year-old Ang Boon Chai and 51-year-old Leong Chin Woo—were found dead in a jungle by conscript soldiers training near the area.
 The police investigations conducted after the discovery of the bodies led to the arrests of the 10 men.
 The 10 men were: Andrew Chou Hock Guan, 25; David Chou Hock Heng, 34; Peter Lim Swee Guan, 24; Augustine Ang Cheng Siong, 25; Alex Yau Hean Thye, 19; Stephen Francis, 20; Richard James, 18; Konesekaram Nagalingam, 18; Stephen Lee Hock Khoon, 16; and Ringo Lee Chiew Chwee, 16.
 The 120 stolen gold bars were also recovered.
 The case was known as the "Gold Bars Triple Murders".

 In October 1972, the murder trial began, with nine of the ten men standing trial.
 The tenth man, Ang, was granted a discharge not amounting to an acquittal as he had confessed to the police upon his arrest and had cooperated with the police during their investigations.
 Consequently, for his participation in the murder, Ang was detained indefinitely without trial; he spent around 16 years in prison before his release in the 1980s.
 During the 40-day trial, Ang became the chief prosecution witness against all the nine men, who pleaded not guilty to murder.
 The nine men were subsequently found guilty of murder in December 1972; however, seven of them were sentenced to death while the remaining two, Stephen Lee and Ringo Lee, were spared the gallows as they were under the age of 18 at the time of the murders.
 Both Stephen Lee and Ringo Lee were detained under TPP.
-Meanwhile, after exhausting all their avenues of appeal, the seven men were eventually hanged on 28 February 1975.
+Meanwhile, after exhausting all their avenues of appeal, the seven men were eventually hung on 28 February 1975.

 After serving 17 years in prison, Ringo Lee, aged 33 or 34 at that point, was released in 1988 or 1989.
 Stephen Lee was detained for a longer term under TPP before he was released, presumably in the 1990s and before 2002.

 Lim Heng Chau (1975)

 On 20 December 1975, 17-year-old Lim Heng Chau was arrested at Woodlands Checkpoint for carrying 499 grams of heroin.
 Lim pleaded guilty to drug trafficking but since he was below 18 years old at the time of the crime, Lim was ordered to be detained indefinitely under TPP.
-Lim was the first convicted drug trafficker to escape the gallows since the introduction of the death penalty for trafficking more than 15 grams of heroin in December 1975, the same month of Lim's arrest for the offence.
+He was the first convicted drug trafficker to escape the gallows since the introduction of the death penalty for trafficking more than 15 grams of heroin in December 1975, the same month of his arrest for the offence.